Advertisement

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But oncologist Jame Abraham, MD, shares some important questions you should ask your doctor.
-The answers you receive will help you better understand your breast cancer diagnosis and treatment options.
+But oncologist Jame Abraham, MD, shares 10 key question questions about breast cancer that you should ask your doctor.
+The answers you receive can help you better understand your breast cancer diagnosis and treatment options.

 Breast cancers aren’t all the same.
 Doctors classify them in a number of different ways, starting with where the cancer cells originate.
 Their origin is a key factor in whether or not your cancer may spread, and that helps dictate the kind of treatment you’ll receive.